Liberty Island (horse): Racing career

-2022: Two-year old
+2022: two-year-old season

 She made her debut at a 2-year-old debut race at Niigata Racecourse on July 30, 2022, at a distance of 1,600 meters.
 With Yuga Kawada as her jockey, she was favored at 2/1.
 She moved up from 7th place to beat Cruzeiro do Sul by 0.5 seconds, or three lengths.
 She ran the last three furlongs in 31.4 seconds (≒68.8 km/h).
 This was the same record pace that Ruggero set in May of that year in the Idaten Stakes, setting a tied record.
 After the race, Kawada commented, "Things went just like during training.
 She is a horse that I look forward to growing up."

 It was briefly reported that she would race in the Niigata Nisai Stakes due to be held on August 28, but instead headed to the GIII Artemis Stakes.
 Starting from post position #3, she was favored with odds of 1.4.
-During the race, she ran among the pack and tried to go in the outside but was blocked and was unable to escape.
+During the race, she ran among the pack and tried to go to the outside but was blocked and was unable to escape.
 At the end, she tried to catch up to Ravel on the outside but lost by a neck.She was sent to the GI Hanshin Juvenile Fillies held on December 11 for her 3rd race, where she faced off Artemis Stakes winner Ravel and Cosmos Sho winner Moryana as well as Sapporo Nisai Stakes winner Dura　and Doe Eyes, who was in second place of that same race.
 She was again the favorite, with odds of 2.6.
 Liberty Island was at 9th place and ran the first 800 meters at a pace of 45.2 seconds before advancing from the outside at the final stretch, passing the other horses at a pace of 35.5seconds for the last three furlongs, winning her first Grade I race with a 2-and-a-half length lead against second place Shinryokuka.
 This was the first time Kawada won the race, and this victory made him the third jockey to win all three of the GI races for two-year olds (the other two being the Asahi Hai Futurity Stakes and the Hopeful Stakes).
 After the race, Kawada commented, "I felt that she was not going to lose" and "between the paddock and the back of the gate, she focused even more, and she was looking even better.
-She showed such a great race, that I really don't have much to say about it."
+She showed such a great race that I really don't have much to say about it."